Skip to content

 Key Takeaways

-• In construction, general conditions represent all of the costs needed to complete a project other than the direct cost of labor and materials.
+• In construction, general conditions represent all of the costs needed to complete a project other than the direct cost of labor, materials, and equipment associated with a specific trade.
 These ‘indirect costs’ can include things like site security and safety, temporary power, port-a-johns, and more.

 • General conditions for construction projects typically account for 5-10% of a project’s total budget depending on the project size.